predsci/PROF/mkdocs/docs/tutorial.md

 Forecasting will always be done on the currently selected location and season.

 ### Mechanistic Forecast

-A mechanistic forecast is based on the posterior distribution of the parameters coming out of the fit.
+The mechanistic forecast is based on the posterior distribution of the parameters coming out of the fit.
 This means that only pathogens that you selected for a mechanistic fit will be forecasted and the only selection you need to make now the number of days for the forecast.
 By default this is set to 35 days and you can move the slider to modify this.
 Once you made you selection press the ``Mechanistic Forecast'' button.
 The plots will appear after less than a minute.
 The top left/right plots show the forecast for COVID-19/Influenza (median, 75 and 95 confidence intervals).
 The bottom plot shows our estimate for the combined burden calculated either by selecting random realizations from each forecast (left panel) or by sorting the realizations (right panel).
 Here too, you can save the plots as a png file and download the data as a csv file.
 Please note that the combined burden plots will appear only if you selected to fit and forecast both pathogens.

 ### Statistical Forecast

 Here we use the baseline statistical model for the forecast with all other details being the same as in the Mechanistic Forecast tab.

-## About
+## About Tab

-The ``About'' tab provides background information about PROF as well as an Acknowledgement and a link to our web documentation.
+The ``About`` tab provides background information about PROF as well as an Acknowledgement and a link to our web documentation.
 For questions/comments/suggestions/bugs please email us at:

 * *Michal Ben-Nun* *: <mbennun@predsci.com>
 * *James Turtle* *: <jturtle@predsci.com>